 2. The Thinking Framework structures each week: Systems Thinking (Week 1), Compare and Classify (Week 2), Analogy and Perspective (Week 3), and Part-Whole and Sequence (Week 5) map directly onto Exhibition phases and give learners a cognitive scaffold that transfers across projects.

-3. Action is not optional: The IB requires a genuine action component.
-Directing learners to identify use points using Systems Thinking prevents the common failure mode of producing a poster instead of taking real-world action (IB Organisation, 2018).
+3. Action is not optional: The current International Baccalaureate PYP curriculum framework treats responsible action as part of inquiry, although action can be individual, community-based or digital.
+Directing learners to identify intervention points using Systems Thinking prevents the common failure mode of producing a poster instead of taking real-world action.

 4. Formative check-ins, not summative judgements: Weekly mentor conferences of five to eight minutes are more effective than end-of-unit assessments for keeping inquiry on track (Murdoch, 2015).